Website Manager

 Dead Ball

-6. Ball hits the ground/is fumbled while running or shotgun snapping - there are no fumble recoveries.
+o Ball hits the ground/is fumbled - there are no fumble recoveries.
 The ball is spotted where the ball hits the ground and the offense retains possession unless it was 4th down.

 Scoring

-• Extra point: 1 point (played from 5-yard line) or 2 points (played from 10-yard line).
-K-1 Note: on 1 point PAT attempt, if rushing the ball, the rush MUST go outside the hash marks (i.e. a sweep); 2 point PAT can be run or pass.
+- Extra point: 1 point (played from 5-yard line) or 2 points (played from 10-yard line).
+Note: on 1 point PAT attempt, if rushing the ball, the rush MUST go outside the hash marks (i.e. a sweep); 2 point PAT can be a pass or a rush of any style.

-• Interception return for TD: 6 points in 2-3-4 Division only.
+- Interception return for TD: 6 points in 2-3 & 4-5-6 Division only.
 Interceptions are returnable in OT & worth 2 points.
-No returns on standard extra point attempts.
+No returns on standard extra point attempts in regulation time.
 No INT returns in K-1 Division!

 Defense

-• The play is dead when a defender pulls the flags from the ballcarrier.
+- The play is dead when a defender pulls the flags from the ballcarrier, the flags fall off, or the ball hits the ground.

-• Interceptions are allowed to be returned for touchdowns on standard plays in regulation time in 2-3-4 Division only (no returns on extra point attempts).
-For all other non-PAT interceptions not returned, defense will take possession either at their 5yd line (if intercepted prior to midfield) or at midfield if intercepted past it.
+- Interceptions are allowed to be returned for touchdowns on standard plays in regulation time in 2-3 & 4-5-6 Divisions only (no returns on extra point attempts).
+For all other non-PAT interceptions not returned for touchdowns, defense will take possession either at their 5yd line (if intercepted prior to midfield) or at midfield if intercepted past it.
 Interceptions in overtime are returnable & worth 2 points in 2-3-4 Division only.
-No INT returns for TDs in K-1 Division!
+No INT returns in K-1 Division!

 Penalties